lagom/lagom/docs/manual/java/releases/Migration14.md

 In Lagom 1.4, services that use Cassandra persistence will fail on startup when these properties are not defined.

 See [[Storing Persistent Entities in Cassandra|PersistentEntityCassandra#Configuration]] for more details.

+## Upgrading to Play 2.6 and Akka 2.5

+The internal upgrade to latest major versions of Play and Akka may need some changes in your code if you are using either of them directly.
+Please refer to the [Play 2.6 migration guide](https://www.playframework.com/documentation/2.6.x/Migration26) and the [Akka 2.5 migration guide](http://doc.akka.io/docs/akka/current/scala/project/migration-guide-2.4.x-2.5.x.html) for more details.

+### Deprecations

+Lagom uses Play and Akka under the covers and in occasions Lagom exposes the API provided by Play or Akka.
+In general this is a good enough solution to avoid adding extra layers of abstraction and wrapping.
+Sometimes, changes in Play or Akka can leak into our users.
+One such change is the [deprecation of `play.Configuration`](https://www.playframework.com/documentation/2.6.x/JavaConfigMigration26) in favour of Typesafe-Config.
+You may need to review your code to fix these deprecation warnings.

+### Rolling upgrade

+When running a rolling upgrade the nodes composing your Akka cluster must keep the ability to connect to each other and must use the same serialization formats.

+If you are running Lagom 1.2.x and must do a rolling upgrade, you must first migrate to Lagom  1.3.5.
+Lagom 1.2.x nodes can't forma cluster with Lagom 1.4.x nodes.

+One relevant change Akka 2.5 introduced involves a new method (DData) [internally handle the sharding](http://doc.akka.io/docs/akka/current/java/project/migration-guide-2.4.x-2.5.x.html#cluster-sharding-state-store-mode) of your Persistent Entities in Lagom.
+We have decided to not enable that new method so your migration from Lagom 1.3.x to 1.4.x should be fine.
+You may opt in and use DData instead of the default persistence-based one but keep in mind that switching from persistence-based to DData requires a complete-cluster shutdown.

+The Java serialization was already discouraged and since Lagom 1.4.0 it is not the default anymore.
+This is a setting we inherit from Akka and which we are propagating transparently.
+If your code was dependant on the Java serialization you will need to review your serializers.
+This change in the defaults will also affect your ability to do a rolling upgrade.
+If you must support rolling upgrades and you depended on the default serializations you may override the new defaults using the [additional-serialization-bindings](http://doc.akka.io/docs/akka/current/scala/project/migration-guide-2.4.x-2.5.x.html#additional-serialization-bindings) settings.